 Assignments in online courses may take a variety of forms.
 Most assignments will have to be submitted online.
 For example, you might be asked to upload your term paper on the course site or send it directly to the instructor as an email attachment.
 You may also be asked to create presentations in the form of a webpage.
 For each assignment, read the instructions carefully to understand specific requirements.

 Online assessment strategies are similar to face-to-face courses, including quizzes, exams, papers and projects.
 Quizzes can be taken online and scored automatically, and research papers can be submitted directly through the Canvas system.
+Assessments may also include the use of proctoring tools that create a restricted test-taking environment through integration within Canvas.

 Communication and Collaboration